Review of Schools

 - market identity and success in attracting students, and

 - To advise the Deputy Vice-Chancellor (Academic) on areas of excellence, areas of potential, and opportunities for improvement.

 - To provide advice on any other matters referred to the Panel.
 Additional Terms of Reference may be identified in response to particular circumstances.

-- The Review Panel will report to the Deputy Vice-Chancellor (Academic), who will seek a response from the Faculty.
-The Panel Report and Faculty Response will be sent to Academic Board for advice.
-Using the Panel Report, Faculty Response and Academic Board’s advice, the Deputy Vice-Chancellor (Academic) will discuss the review report with the Vice-Chancellor to determine actions that arise from the review.
+- The Review Panel will report to the Deputy Vice-Chancellor (Academic), who will seek a response from the School.
+The Panel Report and School Response will be sent to Academic Board for advice.
+Using the Panel Report, School Response and Academic Board’s advice, the Deputy Vice-Chancellor (Academic) will discuss the review report with the Vice-Chancellor to determine actions that arise from the review.
 The Vice-Chancellor will provide advice on the Review to Council.

-- The Faculty will report on the implementation of the outcomes of the review as required by the Deputy Vice-Chancellor (Academic).
+- The School will report on the implementation of the outcomes of the review as required by the Deputy Vice-Chancellor (Academic).

 The Deputy Vice-Chancellor (Academic), or nominee, has overall responsibility for the implementation and review of this Policy.

-The Review of Faculties Policy will be implemented throughout the University via:
+The Review of Schools Policy will be implemented throughout the University via:

 - An Announcement Notice under ‘FedNews’ on the ‘FedUni’ website and through the University Policy ‘Recently Approved Documents’ webpage to alert the University-wide community of the approved Policy, and

 - Inclusion on the University's online Policy Library.